jess197/jess197/README.md

 - :computer: Agile Knowledges: Scrum and Kanban
 - :computer: DevOps Knowledges: Docker
 - :books: Bachelors Degree - Systems Information at PUCPR :heart:
-- 💬 Ask me about Investments, Music, Series, Technology and new cultures :earth_americas: :airplane:
+- 💬 Ask me about Investments, Music, Series, Technology, Books and traveling :earth_americas: :airplane:
 - 🌱 I’m currently improving knowledges on Python, MultiCloud (AWS and OCI), Docker, Data Engineering
   -  Data Science and Data Analysis as well but in a minor priority than DE.
 - 🌱 I’m also studying to Oracle Certificate Developer Associate and Architect Associate, Airflow Astronomer Certificate and AWS Path Certificates.